2022 SpeedyCash.com 220

 The 2022 SpeedyCash.com 220 was the ninth stock car race of the 2022 NASCAR Camping World Truck Series and the 26th iteration of the event.
 The race was held on Friday, May 20, 2022, in Fort Worth, Texas at Texas Motor Speedway, a 1.5 mi permanent quad-oval racetrack.
-The race was extended from 147 laps to 149 laps, due to a NASCAR overtime finish.
+The race was extended from 147 laps to 149 laps, due to a overtime finish.
 In an exciting final restart, Stewart Friesen, driving for his team, Halmar Friesen Racing, took advantage of the lead over Christian Eckes on the final lap, and earned his third career NASCAR Camping World Truck Series win.
 It was his first win of the season, and his first win since the 2019 Lucas Oil 150.
 To fill out the podium, Ryan Preece of David Gilliland Racing would finish third, respectively.

 Background

 Texas Motor Speedway is a speedway located in the northernmost portion of the U.S. city of Fort Worth, Texas – the portion located in Denton County, Texas.
 The reconfigured track measures 1.44 mi with banked 20° in turns 1 and 2 and banked 24° in turns 3 and 4.
 Texas Motor Speedway is a quad-oval design, where the front straightaway juts outward slightly.
 The track layout is similar to Atlanta Motor Speedway and Charlotte Motor Speedway.
 The track is owned by Speedway Motorsports, Inc.